Carabus scabrosus

-Carabus scabrosus, common name huge violet ground beetle, is a species of beetles of the family Carabidae.
+Carabus scabrosus, common name huge violet ground beetle, is a species of beetle of the family Carabidae.

 Description

 Carabus scabrosus can reach about 50 mm in length and about 30 mm in width in the broadest part of elytra.
 This is among the largest of the known Carabus beetles.
-The basic colour varies from bluish black to violet or dark reddish brown.
+The basic colour varies from bluish-black to violet or dark reddish brown.
+Black varieties of the beetle typically also show a high absorption in the near-infrared part of the spectrum.

 The thorax is broad, truncated anteriorly and posteriorly, very slightly convex.
-The elytrtra are oval, convex and covered throughout with small tubercles.
-Also the pronotum has a rugose, granular surface.
+The elytrtra are oval, convex, and covered throughout with small tubercles.
+Also, the pronotum has a rugose, granular surface.